This website will be unavailable from 8am on Tuesday 27 May for several hours, for planned maintenance. We apologise for any inconvenience.

 Proposed changes

-Members speaking at report stage have put forward amendments (changes) to the bill on subjects including:
+Members speaking at report stage put forward amendments (changes) to the bill on subjects including:

 - recognising digital assets as property